Welcome to Sustainable Anna

 I’m Anna.
 A Swedish-American, engineering manager, mom, wife, sister, aspiring writer and environmentalist.
 This is my blog.

-I’m all about eco-living, sustainable habits and not buying anything made in China – #NotMadeinChinaChallenge.
+I’m all about eco-living, sustainable habits, hating on plastic and not buying anything made in China #NotMadeinChinaChallenge.

-That means I buy local, USA-made products when possible, and I’m always looking for ethical, zero waste, eco-friendly choices – and I’d like to help you do the same (read – learn – change).
-That’s why I call this blog made right (here) – I want goods made right, and preferably, made right here!
+That means I buy local, USA-made products when possible, and I’m always looking for ethical, zero waste, eco-friendly choices and I’d like to help you do the same (read – learn – change) by blogging!

-I’m also obsessed with renewable energy, reducing and reusing, organic produce and Tesla (Yes, I have one!).
+I’m also obsessed with renewable energy, reducing and reusing, organic produce, plant-based foods and Tesla.
 I am definitely not an eco-perfectionist, and I don’t think anyone has to be in order to make a huge difference.
 I do what I can, don’t obsess when I fail, and write about all sorts of eco-topics.

 So how did it all begin?